Alexn555/sfox-insurance/README.md

 ## Compatability
-  Works well in all modern Desktop resolutions on most browsers.
+  Works well in all modern Desktop resolutions on most browsers. <br />
   Also Mobile-friendly and can be useful on mobile devices.

 ## Tests